 b.
 The Canary News – the free English newspaper in the South has a classified section, where all the sellers will be English speaking.

 5. Asking around – Every summer loads of teachers leave Gran Canaria and want to sell their cars, ask people in the British schools.

-My recommendation is have a good look at segundamano.com and see wat you can get for your money, decide what car you want and then have a look at the cars in Segundamano and in the garages in El Carrizal.
+Our recommendation is to have a good look at segundamano.com and see what you can get for your money, decide what car you want and then have a look at the cars in Segundamano and in the garages in El Carrizal and Vecindario.
 At the same time have a look in El Baul and ask around.
 Be patient though.
-There are deals to be had but they won't be so easy to find.
+There are deals to be had but they won’t be so easy to find.
 If you have any secret tips or find any other places that sell cars please leave a comment below, all future car buyers will be very grateful.